 This is a popular weekly show with a strong and loyal audience.
 At least as many people tell me they know my voice from the podcast as tell me they have read my writing.

-When I’m on the podcast I speak personally with my own voice, expressing my own ideas.
-My journalism training tells me to be objective and stay in the background.
+When I’m on the podcast I speak personally with my voice, expressing my own ideas.
+My journalism training tells me to stay objective and stay in the background.
 Podcasting isn’t like that.
 Not at all.

 Spain is the organiser of last week’s Asia-Pacific Podcast Conference in Auckland.